cascxdee/cascxdee/README.md

 ## 🌴 Most Used
 <img src="https://skillicons.dev/icons?i=ts,js,html,css,lua,python,nodejs,vscode,cloudflare,mongodb,git,discord" />
-**Note:** These do NOT represent skill or experience, it is just what I have previously used.
+These do NOT represent skill or experience, it is just what I have previously used.

 ## 📡 Contact
 - [Twitter](https://twitter.com/nlghtleak)